This is a wonderful addition to my flower garden. Looks great where I planted it.

 This plant is a perennial plant and will come back year after year.
-The fantastic green color that this plant displays always improves the look of a house.
+The fantastic green color that this plant displays constantly improves the look of a house.
 The plant grows best in the USDA zones 3-9.

 Common Name: Ostrich Fern, shuttlecock fern, Fiddlehead Ferns